 pay the yearly membership fee once you are a permanent club member

 Unlike other orchestras we do not hold auditions as we value the ability to play together and participate in the orchestra as such higher than individual musicianship.
 So the process of becoming a member starts with a first discussion with the Musical Director or the Concert Master.
 If your previous experience fits and there is an open space in the according section we will invite you to a trial period.
 The trial period will end with the first concert in which you perform on stage with us.
 At this point the orchestra board will decide if permanent membership is offered.
 A positive decision will lead to you be able to become a club member (Vereinsmitglied) and have a permanent seat in your section.

-At the moment we are looking for the program that we will perform on March 22nr 2020:
+At the moment we are looking for the program that we will perform on March 22nd 2020:

-wood winds especially a 1st oboe, 1st flute and 2nd bassoon
+woodwind especially 1st oboe, 1st flute (as of September, before that as replacement of 1st oboe) and 2nd bassoon

 brass especially french horn